atlisg/VeganBot/readme.md

 #### Stem

-The program only uses roots of the words for better comparison.
-This is implemented using [stemming](https://pypi.python.org/pypi/stemming/1.0).
+~~The program only uses roots of the words for better comparison.
+This is implemented using [stemming](https://pypi.python.org/pypi/stemming/1.0).~~ Momentarily disabled

 #### Synonyms